The Glasswrights’ Journeyman

 “If he acts like one, that’s what I’ll call him.”
 Rani tugged at the sleeves of her gown, forcing her attention back to the formula for silver stain.

 Mair laughed.
 “Treason, and within the palace’s very walls.”

 “Is it treason if it’s true?”

-“It is treason if you speak against your king, Rai.
+“It is treason if you speak against your king.
 It is treason if you leave him alone in his apartments and let him be outfoxed by the Holy Father, who was negotiating contracts before King Halaravilli was born.
-The church says, now, that we’ll have to pay a delivery fee of one gold ingot for every shipment of food they bring in.”
+The church now says we’ll have to pay a delivery fee of one gold ingot for every shipment of food they bring in.”

 “Mind your tongue,” Mair interrupted, laughing.
 “His Majesty commands you to attend him in his apartments.”